CUNY-CL/udtube/README.md

 Dropout probability is specified using `model: dropout: ...`.

 The encoder has multiple layers.
-The input to the classifier consists of just the last few layers mean-pooled together.
-The number of layers used for mean-pooling is specified using `model: pooling_layers: ...`.
+The input to the classifier consists of just the last few layers concatenated together.
+The number of layers used for pooling is specified using `model: pooling_layers: ...`.

 By default, lemmatization uses reverse-edit scripts.
 This is appropriate for predominantly suffixal languages, which are thought to represent the majority of